 Silos Baking Co.

 If you love very special cupcakes, the Silos Baking Co. is the place for you!
 It was near to closing time when we arrived but there was still a good selection of treats available.
 The staff were really friendly and happy to help us choose.
 Between the four of us we tried a Silobration cupcake, a couple of Classic Chocolate Cookies and a Nutty Cinnamon Roll.
 They were all so delicious!
 The chocolate chip cookie I had was definitely one of the best cookies I’ve ever eaten.
 It was also possibly one of the biggest.
-This was not a bad thing!
+This was not a bad thing as it meant we could share!

 The Bakery, formerly a florist shop, has been beautifully renovated and feels really quaint.
 There are tables to eat our treats outside if you are not taking them home with you.
 There were quite a lot of over-friendly birds around, and of course the treats were very tempting for them.
 I’m not great with birds, so next time I think I might take my treats back to the hotel!
 It was still fun though.